ironjan/arionav-framework/README.md

 Implementation of an Augmented Reality Indoor/Outdoor Navigat Framework for Android.
 Part of my master thesis.

-The framework is currently developed on my university's gitlab instance and automatically synchronized to URL.
+The framework is currently developed on my university's gitlab instance and automatically synchronized to gitlab.com/lippertsjan/arionav-framework.

 # Adding the libraries